Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Introduction

 The focus for robotized applications is shifting towards medium-small companies, where production is often customer specific and achieved in shorter cycles, resulting in frequent changes in the tasks of the robot.
 At the same time, robots are more frequently used collaboratively, sharing the environment with humans.
 Consequently, there is a need for methods for generating robot programs that do not require high programming skills or long time, and give programs that react to changes in the environment.
 This need can be fulfilled by using learning algorithms to synthesize control policies that are reactive, human-readable, and modular - allowing for code reusability.
 Behavior Trees (BTs) have proven to be a good policy representation for many robotic applications~\cite{colledanchise_behavior_2018} and the interest in methods for their automatic synthesis is also increasing~\cite{iovino_survey_2020}.

 In this paper, we propose to automatically generate BTs from human demonstration.
-Learning from Demonstration (LfD) methods (also known as Programming by Demonstration or Imitation Learning) allows the generation of computer programs in an intuitive way, reducing the programming skills required by the user, while leveraging the user experience in solving specific tasks.
+Learning from Demonstration (LfD) methods (also known as Programming by Demonstration or Imitation Learning) allow the generation of computer programs in an intuitive way, reducing the programming skills required by the user, while leveraging the user experience in solving specific tasks.
 When demonstrating a task, the user naturally performs actions in the correct sequence leading to the goal, thus task switching controllers like BTs can benefit from this, encoding task hierarchy in their representation.
 Vice-versa, by representing a policy as a BT, we inherit the reactivity that allows robots to adapt to changes in the environment.

 Our contribution is a method that learns task constraints and contexts, to leverage the idea of backchaining to correctly design the BT: starting from the goal, pre-conditions are iteratively expanded with actions that achieve them - those actions that have that particular condition as their post-conditions.
 Then, those actions' unmet pre-conditions are expanded in the same way.
+Examples explaining the backchaining are provided later on.
+When compared to the state of the art, our method allows to learn only the relevant parts of a task, thus limiting the size of the BT.
+Moreover, our method learns the tree directly, thus not needing to resort to other policy representations as intermediate learning steps.